-Biology and life history The moment a tree is cut, it is a valuable food source for these insects.
-Depending on time of year and temperature, these insects will arrive within hours of a tree being cut down or while it is dying.
+Biology and life history The moment a tree is cut, it is an attractive food source for these insects.
+Depending on time of year and temperature, these insects will arrive within hours of a felled and dead/dying tree.
 Life cycles are variable with the species of insect.
 Some insects spend many years inside the wood environment.
-The golden buprestid may feed for up to 15 years in wood.
+The golden buprestid may feed for up to fifteen years in wood.
 Adult emergence occurs when the larvae have eaten enough nutrients to develop fully and can transform to the pupal stage.
 The quality of wood influences that timing.
-In some cases, live trees are infested, but usually they are in a weakened state and unable to pitch out the insects.
+In some cases, healthy trees are attacked, but usually trees are in a stressed or weakened state and unable to defend themselves against the insects.

-Pest monitoring Look for cracks or irregularities in bark, water soaked areas, holes with running sap or sawdust frass oozing out.
-Base of tree may be covered with sawdust.
+Pest monitoring Look for cracks or irregularities in bark, watersoaked areas, holes with running sap or sawdust frass oozing out.
+The base of a tree may be covered with granular sawdust mixed with sap.
 Limb breakages may occur because of weakened wood strength.
 To determine which species of insects are attacking the trees, the simplest method is to place sections of infested wood, or branches, in a garbage can modified to be an emergence chamber.
-Holes the size of pint canning jars are cut with a keyhole saw and the jar ring is pushed into the hole.
-The jar is then screwed in place.
-When the insects emerge, they usually go to the light in the jar and are held there until the jar is removed and the insects are taken to be identified.
-This method also traps parasitoids that may have been living in, on or with the pest.
+Cut holes the size of pint canning jars so that the jar ring can be pushed into the hole.
+Then the jar is screwed in place.
+When the insects emerge, they usually go to the light in the jar and trapped there until the jar is removed and the insects identified.
+This method also traps parasitoids that may have been living in, on, or with the pest.

-Remove the bark to reduce egg laying sites for those species that lay eggs in bark crevices.
+Remove the bark to reduce egg-laying sites for those species that lay eggs in bark crevices.
 Remove dead and dying wood so populations do not build up and spread to healthier trees.
-Keep trees watered during drought and reduce soil compaction by foot traffic and autos.
+Keep trees watered during drought and reduce soil compaction by foot traffic and autos driving beneath the canopy of trees.
+Whitewash trunks of young trees to prevent sunburn and reduce potential hazard of attack from flathead borers.
 Check buried roots on unthrifty perennials for damage due to construction, landscaping and bulldozing.

 For more information